Sponsored message

 Topline:

-A shooting involving federal agents occurred in Willowbrook Wednesday morning.
-The Department of Homeland Security says a man was taken into custody and a Customs and Border Patrol agent was injured, though the nature and severity of the injury is unclear.
+A federal agent fired his gun during an immigration enforcement operation in Willowbrook Wednesday morning, according to the Department of Homeland Security.
+Federal officials said one Border Patrol officer was hurt, though the nature and severity of the injury is unclear.

-The context: Violent incidents involving federal agents conducting immigration sweeps across the U.S. have sparked intense backlash in local communities.
+The context: Violent and deadly incidents involving federal agents conducting immigration sweeps across the U.S. have sparked intense backlash in local communities.
+There have been at least 17 shootings involving immigration agents since President Donald Trump launched his immigration crackdown, according to the nonprofit newsroom The Trace.

 You come to LAist because you want independent reporting and trustworthy local information.
 Our newsroom doesn’t answer to shareholders looking to turn a profit.
 Instead, we answer to you and our connected community.
 We are free to tell the full truth, to hold power to account without fear or favor, and to follow facts wherever they lead.
 Our only loyalty is to our audiences and our mission: to inform, engage, and strengthen our community.